-Come Chinese New Year, Kim Choo Kueh Chang, located a few doors down from Guan Hoe Soon, rolls out a special menu of confections in bottles, such as the leaven and sugared kueh bangket.
+During the Chinese New Year, Kim Choo Kueh Chang, located a few doors down from Guan Hoe Soon, rolls out a special menu of confections in bottles, such as the leaven and sugared kueh bangkit (tapioca cookies).
 Visit Chinese households during the Lunar New Year and these snacks will be presented to welcome you.
-Kim Choo Kueh Chang opened right after World War II and grew into a wealthy empire built on nonya kueh chang, which uses sweeter condiments than the Chinese sticky rice meat dumpling bak chang.
-Kim Choo Kueh Chang also offers a tok panjang experience, which comprises of an abundance of dishes that can feed a large family.
+Kim Choo Kueh Chang opened right after World War II and grew into an empire built on kueh chang (nonya dumplings), which uses sweeter condiments than the Chinese bak chang (sticky rice meat dumpling).
+Kim Choo Kueh Chang also offers tok panjang (a feast, literally translates to ‘long table’), which comprises of an abundance of dishes that can feed a large family.

 Kim Choo Kueh Chang.
 60 Joo Chiat Place, Singapore 427784. +65 6741 2125.